ilikehamm/LogIn/README.md

 # login
 Simple log in / sign up page.
+Open "WelcomePage.html" in your browser to begin.